odk-x/docs/odkx-src/build-app.rst

 The pull commands will place the pulled content in the :file:`app/output/` directory.

-The database is a :program:`SQLite` database and can be viewed using :program:`SQLite Browser`.
-This tool can also be used to view the content of the database used by :program:`Chrome` on your computer (the location of that file is OS dependent).
+The database is an :program:`SQLite` database and can be viewed using :program:`SQLite Browser`.
+This tool can also be used to view the content of the database used by :program:`Chrome` on your computer (the location of that file is OS-dependent).

 If you pull the CSV files, they will be under the :file:`output/csv/` directory.
 You can then copy them to the :file:`config/assets/csv/` directory and set up the :file:`tables.init` file to read them in order to provision test data for your development effort.
 If you need any of this data in production, you will want to sync to a server, then export the CSV files and copy them to the :file:`config/assets/csv/` directory so that they have all of their metadata field values populated.